 main.obb.png file as an archive located in the “assets” folder inside your game’s pak file.

-To unpack the .pak file and get to the
+.pak file and get to the

 main.obb.png file, open the console in the